pistashios1/ollama-fastapi-server/README.md

 Contributing
 - Open an issue or PR with a clear description of the change.
 - Follow the repository's coding, testing, and commit message conventions.

-License
-Specify a license in a LICENSE file (e.g., MIT) or add one now if you plan to publish this project.